Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Introduction: Why Neural Transfer Learning with Transformers?

-The next two sections compare conventional to deep learning approaches and introduce basic concepts and methods of deep learning.
-These two sections lay the groundwork for the two following sections that present transfer learning and the Transformer architecture.
-The section on transfer learning provides an answer to the question what transfer learning is and explains in more detail in what ways transfer learning might be beneficial.
-The subsequent section then introduces the attention mechanism and the Transformer and elaborates on how the Transformer has advanced the study of text.
-Then, an overview over Transformer-based models for transfer learning is provided.
-Here a special focus will be given to the seminal Transformer-based language representation model BERT (standing for Bidirectional Encoder Representations from Transformers) \citep{Devlin2019}.
-Afterward, guidance on deep learning and transfer learning in practice is offered.
-Finally, three Transformer-based models for transfer learning, BERT \citep{Devlin2019}, RoBERTa \citep{Liu2019}, and the Longformer \citep{Beltagy2020}, are compared to traditional learning algorithms based on three classification tasks using data from speeches in the UK parliament \citep{Duthie2018}, tweets regarding the legalization of abortion \citep{Mohammad2017}, and comments from Wikipedia Talk pages \citep{Jigsaw2018}.
-The final section concludes with a discussion on task-specific factors and research goals for which neural transfer learning with Transformers is highly beneficial vs.~rather limited.
+The following Section \ref{sec:tradvsdl} compares conventional machine learning to deep learning by focusing on the question of how textual features (e.g.~characters, terms, symbols) and larger textual units (e.g.~sentences, paragraphs, tweets, comments, speeches, ... here named: documents) tend to be represented in conventional vs.~deep learning approaches.
+The subsequent Section \ref{sec:tl} on transfer learning provides an answer to the question of what transfer learning is and explains in more detail in what ways transfer learning might be beneficial.
+The then following Section \ref{sec:attention} introduces the attention mechanism and the Transformer and elaborates on how the Transformer has advanced the study of text.
+Afterward, an overview of Transformer-based models for transfer learning is provided (Section \ref{sec:tltbm}).
+Here, a special focus will be given to the seminal Transformer-based language representation model BERT (standing for Bidirectional Encoder Representations from Transformers) \citep{Devlin2019}.
+Additionally, the changes in NLP and artificial intelligence (AI) research, that these models have caused, are outlined and problematic aspects are discussed.
+Finally, three Transformer-based models for transfer learning, BERT \citep{Devlin2019}, RoBERTa \citep{Liu2019}, and the Longformer \citep{Beltagy2020}, are compared to traditional learning algorithms based on three classification tasks using data from speeches in the UK parliament \citep{Duthie2018}, tweets regarding the legalization of abortion \citep{Mohammad2017}, and comments from Wikipedia Talk pages \citep{Jigsaw2018} (Section \ref{sec:applications}).
+The final Section \ref{sec:conclusion2} concludes with a discussion on task-specific factors and research goals for which neural transfer learning with Transformers is highly beneficial vs.~rather limited.
+Throughout the paper, it is assumed that readers know core elements of neural network architectures, and are also familiar with recurrent neural networks (RNNs) as well as with optimization via stochastic gradient descent with backpropagation.
+For readers that feel not sufficiently acquainted with these deep learning concepts see Appendix \ref{appendix:introdl}.
+Also note that a document is an ordered sequence of tokens and here is denoted as $d_i = (a_1, \dots, a_t, \dots, a_T)$.
+A token $a_t$ is an instance of a type, which is the set of all tokens that are made up of the same string of characters \citep[p.~22]{Manning:2008vf}.
+A type that is used for analysis is named term or feature and here is given as $z_u$.
+The set of features that are used in an analysis is $\{z_1, \dots, z_u \dots, z_U\}$.